GMkonan/GMkonan/README.md

 - [The compiling process](https://dev.to/gmkonan/the-compiling-process-28do)
 - [Customizing Git Bash in Windows](https://dev.to/gmkonan/customizing-git-bash-in-windows-2al3)
 <!-- BLOG-POST-LIST:END -->

-> “Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”
-> ~ <b>Alan Turing</b>

 <!--
 **GMkonan/GMkonan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.